New Year. Same Goals.

 I’m definitely not judging because I’ve been there and done ‘alladat.
 Used a sharpie and turned 2015 into 2016.
 Made a list of 20+ things I thought I was going to do, learn, and be.

 No plans set and lots of distractions.
-Then the end of December came and I was trying to figure out who can ask for a do-over.
-Not one thing crossed off and feeling like a loser.
+Then the end of December came and not one thing was crossed off my list and now I’m feeling like a loser.
+Trying to figure out who do I have to talk to and get a do-over.

 What you’re going to do is pick a strategy/system below to help you get started.
 And if you need some inspiration after your note-taking, I’ve got you covered.
 You’ll find a Trello board below with some ideas you can add to your goals list – personal or business.